What are the Signs and Symptoms of Pregnancy?

 Experiencing headaches at the onset of pregnancy is another common early sign of pregnancy.
 Experts believe that the sudden rise of hormones in your body leads you to experience the headaches.

 Headaches during pregnancy may also be caused by an increase in blood flow.
 There is an approximately 50% increase in the volume of blood flowing while you are expecting.

 Sometimes a small amount of spotting or vaginal bleeding is one of the first symptoms of pregnancy.
 Known as implantation bleeding, it happens when the fertilized egg attaches to the lining of the uterus – about 10 to 14 days after fertilization.
 This type of bleeding is usually a bit earlier, spottier, and lighter in color than a normal period and doesn’t last as long.
 Some women also experience abdominal cramping early in pregnancy.
 These cramps are similar to menstrual cramps.

 Some women experience mild uterine cramping early in pregnancy.
 Mild uterine cramping is another common sign of pregnancy in the first few weeks of pregnancy.

-Pregnancy hormones can have a slowing effect on your digestive system, causing constipation.
+Pregnancy hormones can slow down your digestive system, causing constipation.

 Symptoms of the Second and Third Trimester